 When selecting the right mattress for your little one, you are likely to be choosing from the following options:

-Standard spring mattresses are made of open coil springs surrounded by foam or other materials.
+- Spring: Standard spring mattresses are made of open coil springs surrounded by foam or other materials.
+A sprung mattress is more durable and supportive than foam, but are usually more expensive

-In a pocket spring mattress, each spring is individually wrapped in a cloth pocket.
+- Pocket spring: In a pocket spring mattress, each spring is individually wrapped in a cloth pocket.
 This means each coil can move independently, giving excellent support and comfort.
+This does come at a price, though.

-There are now a number of mattresses filled with natural eco-friendly materials such as wool, coconut coir, natural latex, bamboo and eco fibre.
+- Natural materials/fibre: There are now several mattress brands filled with natural eco-friendly materials such as wool, coconut coir, natural latex, bamboo and eco fibre.
+These chemical free, tend to be very firm, and are sustainable.
+However, they are expensive.

-How do I know a baby mattress is safe?
+How do I know if a baby mattress is safe?

 Baby mattresses on sale in the UK should meet two different British Standards for safety.
 Look out for these numbers (you should be able to find them on the mattress label or on its packaging or on accompanying leaflets/instructions):